cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/querying-specific-data.md

 ```

-- An additional option exists pecifically for groups and clusters.
+- An additional option exists specifically for groups and clusters.
 This option does not work with `--search` or `--order-by` and should be entered alone:

 ```bash